-The total score which determines the order of admission of the applicants is calculated on the basis of the secondary education final grades in the mother tongue test, the mathematics test, the language for which the applicant receives the highest points, and the two tests for which the applicant receives the highest points.
+The total score which determines the order of admission of the applicants is calculated based on the secondary education final grades in the mother tongue test, the mathematics test, the language for which the applicant receives the highest points, and the two tests for which the applicant receives the highest points.
 A test for Finnish or Swedish as a Second Language taken instead of the mother tongue test is regarded equivalent to the mother tongue test.
 If the applicant has taken two mother tongue exams, the other (better performing) will be calculated as a mother tongue and the other can be calculated as an advanced language.

 For applicants who have taken tests of different levels in the same subject (for instance, basic and advanced mathematics), only the grade in favor for the applicant is counted towards the score.
 The applicants cannot receive points for Finnish matriculation exams tests in the subjects of humanities and natural sciences taken before 2006.